-Such replies keeps your social media community engaged and ensures that customers who genuinely love your products are thanked and rewarded for doing so.
+Such replies keep your social media community engaged and ensure that customers who genuinely love your products are thanked and rewarded for doing so.
 The bottom line remains that only if you value your current customers can you attract more of them.

 To provide enhanced customer support

 In many cases, the comments and mentions you receive on social channels would be complaints, queries, or concerns regarding a purchase.
 You want to address them as fast as humanly possible since these are nothing but public customer support tickets.
 You can’t afford to delay or offer unsatisfactory resolutions.
 Since all your followers and your customer’s followers are witnessing the exchange of dialogue in real-time, social monitoring actually allows you to be on top of such scenarios and ensure they are taken care of as soon as possible.

 Thus, social monitoring enables you to enhance your customer support game by constantly tracking incoming complaints or queries on social channels and responding to them in real-time.